 It is not possible to find out the exact reason for which an ESTA is denied, and US embassies and consulates can be of no further help in the matter.
 You should only resort to an embassy or consulate if you want to carry out a visa application.
 However, in our experience, we have found that there are several common motives for an ESTA being denied:

 We strongly advise all UK citizens planning to travel to the USA with ESTA to apply for their ESTAs online well in advance of travel.
 This is because, if your ESTA is refused, you will still have time to follow the traditional visa application process.
 Sadly, there are no guarantees as to whether you can get a next-day visa appointment given the high demand, though you can always check.
-Even though there is a very slim chance of not getting your ESTA authorised, it’s always the safe option to apply for your ESTA as soon as you know you will be travelling.
+Even though there is a very slim chance of not getting your ESTA travel authorisation, it’s always the safe option to apply for your ESTA as soon as you know you will be travelling.

 In the highly unlikely event that you are refused entry in the USA, despite having a valid ESTA, you will likely be sent back to your departure country, or, alternatively, on to your next non-US destination if you are not returning to the same place.